tomwhartung/seeourminds.com-bootstrap/Site/doc/gallery_text-4-stories.md

 - If you want to get people join one of your social networking sites, it would be great to link to that to the story.

-## Showing How It Applies
+## Showing How It Applies: Most Excellent!

+Describing how the colors and composition apply in your daily life would be most excellent - but is not required.

+For a description of what they all mean, see part 2 of this series: https://github.com/tomwhartung/seeourminds.com/blob/master/Site/doc/gallery_text-2-the_language.md

-If a hobby or other favorite activity applies, we should mention that.
+- If a hobby or other favorite activity applies, we should mention that.

 - If people frequently get the wrong impression of you somehow - especially if you're introverted - this would be a good time to "set the record straight."